Osu has become a very popular game among gamers from all different types of genres.

 First of all, what is the aim, what are the fundamentals, and how can it be broken down?

 Aiming is the moving of the computer mouse to move a crosshair onto a target within a game.

 Every inch that you move your mouse directly correlates to a certain amount of movement within the game, this depends on your sensitivity, DPI, and windows sensitivity.

 The higher you have any of these three settings, the more your in-game character will look in a certain direction in correlation to the moving of the mouse.

 The lower you have any of these settings, the less your character will look around in a certain direction.

 What Are The Fundamental Skills Of Aiming?

 Target switching: This is the ability to recognise a target and then adjust the crosshair onto the target’s head from any place on the screen.
-First your body has to recognize the target.
+First, your body has to recognize the target.

-Targets are not always still, in this case you have to first recognize the target, move your crosshair onto the target and finally track the moving target across your screen.
+Targets are not always still, in this case, you have to first recognize the target, move your crosshair onto the target, and finally track the moving target across your screen.

 Flicking: This is the skill required to see a target on your screen, quickly react and flick your crosshair from it’s initial position on the screen to the target as fast as possible and with complete accuracy.